ballaswag/guppyflo/README.md

 ### Local Access
 GuppyFLO starts locally on port `9873`.
 Open a browser and go to `<guppyflo-host-ip>:9873` for local accces.

+### Remote Access via Tailscale
+GuppyFlo support secure remote access via Tailscale.
+You can sign up a free accout [here](https://login.tailscale.com/start).

+1. Once you have a `tailscale` account, open browser to `http://<guppyflo-host-ip>:9873`.
+2. Click the `tailscale` authentication link to add GuppyFLO as a `tailscale` device.
+3. Done!
+Now you can access GuppyFLO and all your guppy managed printers via your `tailnet`.
+4. On any device running `tailscale`, open your browser to [http://guppyflo](http://guppyflo).

 ### Remote Access via ngrok
 GuppyFLO supports secure and authenticated remote access using ngrok.
 You can sign up for a free account [here](https://dashboard.ngrok.com/signup).